andretdr/financePlus/README.md

 [Finance Plus](https://financeplus-cfec3ff5d154.herokuapp.com/landing)

 # Development
-The app is developed using Flask/Python/Jinja2, HTML, CSS, JS.
+The app is developed using Flask/Python/Jinja2, HTML, CSS, JS, MySQL.

 CSS is organised in the BEM methodology.
 JS files are compressed using google closure compiler.